Curriculum Detail - Grade 8

 Candace Maiden

-Interim Director of the Middle School and Co-Director of DEIB
+Director of the Middle School; Director of Community Belonging

 Education: The Ohio State University - B.A.